elazarit/AES_CPA/README.md

-final project, Side channel attack of AES with CPA

 # AES SCA, Side Channel Attack, CPA, Correlation Power Analysis

 This code was written as part of the graduation project for Electrical engineering